apan826/LittlePay/README.md

 Instructions

-(1) The config.properties file is to specify the input and output files.
+(1) This is a Maven project and the config.properties file is to specify the input and output files.

 (2) Please put a input csv file in your specified directory.